topo-gps/ios-manual/en/maps/offline_maps.rst

 If you are connected via a cellular network, downloading of map tiles can only occur if you have enabled cellular access for Topo GPS in the iOS Settings > Topo GPS.
 In Topo GPS you have to enable :ref:`Menu <sec-menu>` > More > Settings > Map tiles downloading > Cellular network.

 On the top left of the :ref:`main screen <sec-main-screen>` the percentage offline accessible map tiles of the currently visible area is shown.
-This percentage percentage is the number of offline accessible tiles at all zoom levels relative to the total number of all possible tiles at all zoom levels.
+This percentage is the number of offline accessible tiles at all zoom levels relative to the total number of all possible tiles at all zoom levels.
 An example is shown in the figure below:

 .. figure:: ../_static/map-offline1.jpg
    :height: 568px